 - Ability to work in variable, sometimes adverse site conditions (biting insects, mud, direct sun, etc.)

 If you feel you do not meet the above qualifications, don’t worry!
-We are always happy to provide newcomers with appropriate resources and encourage all who are interested in making a positive impact on their community to please reach out!
+We are always happy to provide newcomers with appropriate resources and encourage all interested in making a positive impact to please reach out!

-Any time you donate to improving the integrity of our nature Preserves is invaluable, and you may volunteer as much as your schedule allows.
-That said, the season in which we can work on invasive species is short and the threat invasive species pose is endless.
-Many hands make light work, so we hope you will return for multiple workdays!
+Your time spent improving the integrity of our nature preserves is invaluable, and you may volunteer as much as your schedule allows.
+Because the season we can successfully manage invasive species is short and the threat invasive species pose is endless, we encourage volunteers to return for multiple workdays!

-All volunteers are given information regarding specific job safety and hazards.
-Before each workday begins, volunteers receive site and job-specific training including:
+GTRLC will provide all volunteers with information regarding specific job safety and hazards.
+Before each workday begins, volunteers receive site and job-specific training, including:

 - Identification of the target invasive species and potential native “look-a-likes”

 - Proper disposal techniques